EtchedPixels/FUZIX/Documentation/build-filesystem-ng.md

 d 0755 /usr/doc/rpilot
 ````

+The format is line-based and uses \# as the comment-to-end-of-line character.

 The definition of a package extends from the "package" keyword until the next
 "package" keyword or until the end of the file.
 Thus, a file can contain
 multiple package definitions.

-The "package" keyword is followed by zero or more attributes and then by zero
+The "package" keyword is followed by zero or more lines of attributes and then
-or more commands.
+by zero or more lines of commands.
+Within a line, keywords/attributes/commands

-There are currently 3 commands defined, each of them maps to one or more ucp
+are space-separated from their arguments.

-commands.
-The commands are parsed and an error-free-by-construction ucp script
+The following commands are (currently) defined:
-is emitted and applied to the ucp executable:

-* "d" creates and sets permissions on a directory.
-The directory must
+* d - create and set permissions on a directory.
+The directory must be created
-be created leaf by leaf.
+leaf by leaf.

-* "n" creates and sets properties on a node.
+* n - create and set properties on a node.

-* "f" copies and sets permissions on a file.
-The destination
+* f - copy and set permissions on a file.
+The destination directory must
-directory must exist.
-The source and destination file names are specified
+exist.
+The source and destination file names are specified independently.
+The
-independently.
-The source file is specified relative to the location of the
+source file is specified relative to the location of the package file (so
-package file (so fuzix-basefs.pkg needs to ../ its way to liberror.txt but
+fuzix-basefs.pkg needs to ../ its way to liberror.txt but fuzix-util.pkg can
-fuzix-util.pkg can reference banner in the cwd).
+reference banner in the cwd).

-Two attributes are shown:
+The following attributes are shown in the examples:

 * if-file - this is used in optional packages.
 It checks for the existence of the
 named file.
 If the named file is not found, the package is disabled.
 This
 provides a simple method to omit groups of files from applications that have not
-been build.
+been built.

 * if-cpu - this is used to disable a package if its content is only applicable to
 a particular target.